ssipflow/ssipflow/README.md

 **ssipflow/ssipflow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+## 👨‍💻 About Me
+- Backend Engineer with experience in **Golang, NestJS, and Java/Spring**
+- Worked on **fintech and Web3 services**, building scalable and reliable backend systems
+- Interested in **Clean Architecture, Distributed Systems, and Fintech**
+- Focused on **scalable architecture, transaction integrity, and developer productivity**

+🔭 I’m currently exploring **high-throughput system design** by reimplementing my past worker-queue architecture with **Java/Spring Boot + MQ**, focusing on large-scale traffic control.

 ## 📊 Stats
 <p align="center">
   <!-- 메인 Stats 카드 (활동 적을 때 가리기)